andreamiele/Facial-Emotion-Recognition/README.md

 # Facial-Emotion-Recognition
-This project is able to predict human emotion by receiving an input image.
+In Summer 2022, I did this personal project which is able to predict human emotion by receiving an input image.

 **Andrea Miele**